pcotret/c-notes/notes/embedded/simulide.md

 ## Mac port of SimulIDE

-Basically, it works!
 Just a few things to be aware of:

 ![mac](./../../img/simulide-img8.png)